kylebosworth/MBIO612_week2/README.md

 > High sample treatment produced lower weights **less than 5**.
-First line with the HTML tag after.<br>
-And the next line.

 > Low sample treatment produced weights **less than 10** but **greater than 5**.